What is HTEC?

 How many stations does HTEC operate and where are they located?

-HTEC currently has 17 stations at various stages of operations, development and planning in B.C., Alberta, Quebec, and California.
-In B.C., HTEC has four stations in operation, three in late-stage development and two in early-stage development, for a total of nine stations soon to be open in B.C.
-We are working towards a summer 2022 opening of our Kelowna station.
-Additionally, in Quebec, we operate one containerized station with more planned to open in 2022.
+HTEC currently has more than twenty stations at various stages of operations, development and planning in B.C., Alberta, Quebec, and the US.
+In B.C., HTEC has five stations in operation.
+Additionally, in Quebec, we operate one containerized station with more planned to open in the coming years.
 For further information on stations, kindly visit our Station Status page.

 When and where will HTEC open its next station in BC?